Rikenunes8/feup-asso-HouseOfThings/docs/architecture-envisionment.md

 ## Activity Diagram

 The activity diagram describing how our system behaves is illustrated below.

-#TODO - divided by main concept
+To ease the readibility, it was divided by 4 main concepts: devices, divisions, rules and logs.

 <div align="center">
   <img src="./img/HoT-activity_diagram_devices.svg" alt="UML_Activity_Diagram_Devices">